 Whilst the potatoes are cooking, wash and halve your mushrooms.
 You can use any mushrooms you like, really.
 We opted for a mixture of chestnuts and button mushrooms and halved and even quartered the large ones.
 Then chop 1 garlic clove finely.

-In an ovenproof skillet, heat a tbsp of oil, then add mushrooms and garlic and fry on medium-high heat for 5-7 minute until mushrooms are starting to crisp up.
+In an ovenproof skillet, heat a tablespoon of oil, then add mushrooms and garlic and fry on medium-high heat for 5-7 minute until mushrooms are starting to crisp up.
 Then add the pre-cooked potatoes and spinach and stir just until the spinach starts to wilt.

 Make grooves in the mixture for your eggs.
 Crack an egg in each groove and dot creme fraiche on the top.
 Sprinkle with parmesan all over and bake in a preheated oven for 7-10 minutes until egg whites are set but yolks are still runny.

 This breakfast is extremely filling, but if you wish, you can add some extra flatbreads.